-None of the sellers, the depositor or any of their affiliates will retain a material net economic interest in the securitization transaction as contemplated by Article 122a.
-Additionally, none of the sponsor, the administrator, the servicer, the depositor, the sellers, the underwriters, the eligible lender trustee, the indenture trustee or any of their respective affiliates makes any representation to any prospective investor or purchaser of the notes regarding the regulatory capital treatment of their investment on the closing date or at any time in the future.
-Noteholders are responsible for analyzing their own regulatory position and are advised to consult with their own advisors regarding the suitability of the notes for investment and compliance with the Capital Requirements Directive.
-Each prospective investor should ensure that it complies with the interpretation given to the requirements of Article 122a by the applicable regulatory authorities in its jurisdiction.
+None of the sponsor, the administrator, the servicer, the depositor, the sellers, the underwriters, the eligible lender trustee, the indenture trustee or any of their respective affiliates makes any representation to any prospective investor or purchaser of the notes regarding the regulatory capital treatment of their investment on the closing date or at any time in the future.
+Noteholders are responsible for analyzing their own regulatory position and are advised to consult with their own advisors regarding the suitability of the notes for investment.
 Investors who are uncertain as to the requirements which apply to them in respect of their relevant jurisdiction should seek guidance from their regulator.